apache/nuttx/drivers/syslog/README.txt

       selected when a UART or USART is configured as the system console.
       There is no user selection.
     * CONFIG_SYSLOG_CONSOLE.
 This configuration option is manually selected from the SYSLOG menu.
-This is the option that acutally enables the SYSLOG console device.
+This is the option that actually enables the SYSLOG console device.
 It depends on CONFIG_DEV_CONSOLE.
     * CONFIG_ARCH_LOWPUTC.
 This is an indication from the architecture configuration that the platform supports the up_putc() interface.